Ellexium/EllexiumModManager/README.md

-- Essentially a completely, scratch built concept showcasing a re-imagination of the in-game vehicle selector UI
+- Essentially a completely, scratch built concept showcasing a re-imagination of the in-game vehicle selector UI.

-Featuring:
+# How to Install?

+- Copy the EllexiumModManager folder from the EllexiumModManager zip attached to this post and put it in your Mods folder.

+- Don't take the contents out of the folder.
+Put the folder in the mods directory as is.
+After that, double click the EllexiumModManager.bat file to run it.

+- Ensure that BeamNG.drive is always running before you run the EllexiumModManager.bat file.
+You don't have to be loaded into a map or anything, the game just needs to be running so the application can look through the game's files and properly display default vehicle configurations.
+It does not modify any of the game's files.
+The first launch will be very slow as it copies the files initially, but subsequent runs will be faster since the files will be copied already.

+# Some features include:

-- Basically no wait time between switching between the game and the selector.
+- Seamless and much faster than default switching between the game and the selector using a customizable shortcut or the switcher window.

 - Spawning multiple vehicles at once quickly and easily through a graphical list